 The most important thing about store lighting is proper planning.
 Take into consideration the wide variety of available options when organizing retail store lighting.
 Volumetric lighting will cast a wide cone that will provide effective general lighting.
 It is important that product displays and floor layouts sustain versatility.
 Because of this, a lot of designers opt for either adjustable recessed lights or track lighting.

 When arranging a lighting scheme, think about the different needs.
 What are the requirements of the space?
 What are the locations of the light fixtures?
 Moreover, are there too many randomly-placed fixtures throughout the store?
 If so, this could create visual chaos.
 Be aware of both the amount and the placements.
 In addition, avoid lighting products similarly because varying brightness levels will further accentuate certain products.

 Lighting greatly impacts every facet of the retail experience.
 Therefore, one must consider lighting when designing a retail store.
-For BUILD IT’s design consultation services, contact our Toronto construction location.
+For BUILD IT’s design consultation services, contact our office near you.
 Also, to learn about how to boost sales with store design, check out Retail design tips that increase sales.